alvivar/TeaTime/README.md

-###TeaTimer v0.5.1 alpha
+###TeaTime v0.5.1 alpha

-TeaTimer is a fast & simple queue for timed callbacks, fashioned as a MonoBehaviour extension set, focused on solving common coroutines patterns in Unity games.
+TeaTime is a fast & simple queue for timed callbacks, fashioned as a MonoBehaviour extension set, focused on solving common coroutines patterns in Unity games.

-Just put 'TeaTimer.cs' somewhere in your project and call it inside any MonoBehaviour using 'this.tt'.
+Just put 'TeaTime.cs' somewhere in your project and call it inside any MonoBehaviour using 'this.tt'.